AdobeDocs/workfront.en/help/workfront-goals/old-wf-goals-articles-aw/old-get-started-with-goal-alignment.md

 * `Alignment`: The process of connecting one goal to another.
 For information about best practices for alignment, see the [Guidelines for goal alignment](#a) section in this article.

-* `Cascading`: The process of creating goals where teams, groups, or the company are the owner, then connecting them to one another in a hierarchy.&nbsp;For example, a company-owned goal can cascade down to group-level goals.
-A&nbsp;group-level goal can cascade down to team-level goals which can ultimately cascade down to personal goals.
-For information about the difference between teams and groups in&nbsp;*Workfront*, see [Groups vs. teams in Adobe Workfront](../../people-teams-and-groups/work-with-groups-and-teams/understanding-differences-and-similarities-between-groups-and-teams.md).
+* `Cascading`: The process of creating goals where teams, groups, or the company are the owner, then connecting them to one another in a hierarchy.
+For example, a company-owned goal can cascade down to group-level goals.
+A group-level goal can cascade down to team-level goals which can ultimately cascade down to personal goals.
+For information about the difference between teams and groups in  `Workfront`, see [Groups vs. teams in Adobe Workfront](../../people-teams-and-groups/work-with-groups-and-teams/understanding-differences-and-similarities-between-groups-and-teams.md).

 ## Best practices for aligning goals

 When aligning your company goals, remember that they are meant to create clarity and focus through simplicity.
 If you are struggling with alignment, it is probably because you are trying to force together goals that are inherently disconnected from one another.
 If you ever feel stuck, simply revisit the top company goals, then the group and team goals, and decide what is the most important to keep.&nbsp;Eliminate anything that seems redundant or that does not align with your organization's vision.

-We recommend the following when aligning goals in *Workfront Goals*:
+We recommend the following when aligning goals in `Workfront Goals`:

 * Keep it simple: Identify what are your most important priorities for the company right now, and determine goals that will support that.
 Start with 3-5 company-level goals at the most.
 Always remember that goals must be specific and have a time limit.